spotinst/wave-operator/tools/kernelspecs/README.md

 #### Use

 The enterprise-gateway helm chart optionally specifies a kernelspec image to use as an init-container.
 On startup, the contents of the _/kernels_ directory are copied to _/usr/local/share/jupyter/kernels_ and made available as base notebook kernels.

 This image is specified in the helm chart as the value _kernelspecs.image_

 #### Extend

+To add custom kernelspecs, create a new docker image using this image as the base.
-This image can be used as the base image for pther kernels by simply copying more kernelspecs into the directory then and updating the wavecomponent spec.valuesConfiguration field with the new image.
+Copy the new kernelspec into the same _/kernels_ directory.
+After publishing the new images, update the wavecomponent/enterprise-gateway _spec.valuesConfiguration_ field with the new custom image.